 - The age of your appliances – modern stoves, furnaces, and so on are more energy-efficient than older ones and are therefore cheaper to run.

-- The price of natural gas – gas prices can vary in the same way that oil prices do and this will impact the size of your bill.
+- The price of natural gas – gas prices can vary in the same way oil prices do, and this will impact the size of your bill.